-I love two different places that are out among the vines (staying in the city of Mendoza can be more affordable, but you’re far from the wineries).
-Cavas Wine Lodge was the first luxury lodge in Mendoza and continues to be its most charming and stylish.
+There are two great places out among the vines (staying in the city of Mendoza can be more affordable, but you’re far from the wineries): Cavas Wine Lodge was the first luxury lodge in Mendoza and continues to be its most charming and stylish.
 Spring for one of the adobe villas so that you can enjoy cocktails on your private rooftop terrace with the backdrop of the Andes and a fiery sunset.
 This is a great place for couples; no other hotel in the area has private plunge pools, as these villas do.
 Cavas is ideally located, surrounded by prime wineries in the heart of the Central Valley but just 30 minutes from the city center.

-The recently opened Vines Resort & Spa is an hour farther south, in the up-and-coming Uco Valley; this sleek, modern resort is part of a larger project where investors can purchase private vineyard lots to make their own wine.
+The Vines Resort & Spa is an hour farther south, in the up-and-coming Uco Valley; this sleek, modern resort is part of a larger project where investors can purchase private vineyard lots to make their own wine.
 The restaurant, Francis Mallmann’s Siete Fuegos, is the best newcomer in Mendoza’s foodie scene, with wraparound views of the snowcapped Cordon del Plata range.
 The resort’s charming gauchos are part concierge, part storyteller: They can arrange a horseback ride around the property or a wine tasting, while giving you a deeper understanding of Argentine culture.
-The spa is still under construction, but in the meantime we can arrange in-room massages.
-We also can provide our clients with Citroen 3CVs in which to tour the development’s vineyards.
+Maita also can provide her travelers with Citroen 3CVs in which to tour the development’s vineyards.

 Restaurant the locals love

 Siete Cocinas is a fun and lively place in the heart of Mendoza city; the food draws on the seven culinary regions of Argentina, and the service is extremely friendly.
 Try the pan-fried pacu, a tasty river fish.

 What to See and Do